pratyushjain99/Project4-pratyusj/README.md

 - YouTube
 - Zomato

-Users will access your application via a native Android application. **You do not need to have a browser-based interface for your application** (only for the Task 2 dashboard).
+Users will access your application via a native Android application. **You do not need to have a browser-based interface for your application** (only for the Dashboard).
 The Android application should communicate with your web service deployed to Heroku.
 Your web service is where the business logic for your application should be implemented (including fetching information from the 3rd party API).

-In detail, your application should satisfy the following requirements:
+In detail, your distributed application should satisfy the following requirements:

 #### 1. Implement a native Android application
 a.
 Has at least three different kinds of Views in your Layout (TextView, EditText, ImageView, or anything that extends android.view.View). **In order to figure out if something is a View, find its API.
 If it extends android.view.View then it is a View.**